orppra/ropa/README.md

 ### The Idea

-GUI to craft [ROP](https://en.wikipedia.org/wiki/Return-oriented_programming) chains easily.
+GUI to craft [ROP](https://en.wikipedia.org/wiki/Return-oriented_programming) chains as easily as possible.

 ### Features